royedmund/Bondwell-12-14-PCGET-and-PCPUT/README.md

-Here is a polished version for your GitHub `README.md`:

 # XMODEM Transfer Utilities for the Bondwell 12/14

 XMODEM file transfer utilities for the Bondwell 12 and Bondwell 14 Z80 computers running CP/M 2.2 or CP/M 3.0 Plus.